Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

-where $T_q(g)$ is a Chebyshev polynomial of degree $q$ of first kind and $g=M = 1+\cos{k_1}$.
 The condition $\sin{qk_z} = 0$ gives two values of $k_{z0}=0$ and $\pi/q$ at which gap closing can happen.
 However, the solution $k_{z0}=\pi/q$ does not satisfy the condition Eq. (\ref{eq:gapeqTRP2}b) because the right hand side of Eq. (\ref{eq:gapeqTRP2}b) is always greater than the unity for all $q$'s.
 Therefore band touching along the $k_z$ direction remains at $k_z=0$ and the corresponding $k_x$ values are given by

 We notice that this condition is identical to the condition in Eq. (\ref{eq:GapConditionTRB}) for the time-reversal broken case with two WNs, provided, we have made the replacement $k_0 \to k_1$.
 The above condition describe a region in the $k_1$ parameter's space for gapless solutions.
-The gapless phase is the Weyl semimetal phase.
+The gapless phase describes the Weyl semimetal state.
 The full phase diagram is shown in Fig. \ref{fig:Phaseqy_TRP} for multiple values of $q$.
 We notice that the phase diagrams are very similar to the phase diagrams of time-reversal broken case with two WNs.
 Now the WSM state has four WNs and the LCI state is to be replaced by the insulator I$'$ which has a pair of counter propagating Fermi arc surface states which are separated by a distance $k_2$ along the $k_y$-direction in the $k_x$-$k_y$ surface BZ.
 This confirms our prediction derived from the intuitive picture of pairwise annihilation: The phase which results in after pairwise annihilation by magnetic field aligned along the $y$-direction is either a normal insulator or an insulator (I$'$) with counter propagating surface states on the $k_x$-$k_y$ surface BZ.